-Our group develops bioinformatics methods for comparative genomics.
-We are interested in how genomes and their encoded functions change over time scales from developmental transitions in human cells to evolution across the tree of life.
-The models and tools we create are unified by statistical rigor, a phylogenetic perspective, and massive integration of public data.
+Our group studies how genomes work, evolve, and break in disease… We develop bioinformatics methods and models for comparative genomics.
+These tools help us to interrogate how genomes and their encoded functions change over time scales from developmental transitions in human cells to evolution across the tree of life.
+The methods we create are unified by statistical rigor, a phylogenetic perspective, and massive data integration.
 Collaboration, creating open source software, and promoting open science are priorities.
-Many of our projects involve machine-learning, stochastic process models of genome evolution, longitudinal modeling, sequence analysis, and multiple hypothesis testing.
+Many of our projects involve machine learning, longitudinal modeling, and sequence analysis.
+Our NIH funded projects are listed on RePORTER.

 Human Accelerated Regions (HARs): We pioneered a statistical phylogenetic approach to identify the fastest evolving regions of the human genome (list) and showed that many of these sequences are developmental enhancers.

 - Methodology: Continuous time Markov models, machine-learning